ivanhofer/typesafe-i18n/README.md

 In order to get get full typesafety for your locales, you can start the watcher during development.
 The watcher listens for changes you make to your [base locale file](#folder-structure) and generates the corresponding TypeScript types.

+ > The watcher will generate a different output depending on your TypeScript version.
+Older versions don't support all the features langauge need to provide you with the best types.
+Make sure to use a TypeScript version `> 4.1.x` to benefit from all the typechecking features.

 Currently you can choose between two variants to start the watcher:

 ### node-process